sajari/sdk-react/examples/autocomplete-dropdown/README.md

 ## Development

-This example comes with great dev tooling (courtousy of [Create React App](https://github.com/facebookincubator/create-react-app).
-To get up and running:
+This example comes with great dev tooling (courtousy of [Create React App](https://github.com/facebookincubator/create-react-app)).
+To get up and running run the following from the this directory (examples/autocomplete-dropdown):

 ```shell
 $ npm install   # Install dependencies